> Academics > Course

 This course will provide the experiential foundation for all practicum and internship experiences.
 Students learn communication and interpersonal skills and practice techniques of counseling under faculty supervision.
 Demonstration of these skills is a prerequisite for enrollment in Counseling Practicum I. Students will also examine their intrapersonal issues and interpersonal styles.
 Open only to students in the Master of Arts in Counseling program.
 Fall, Spring, Summer.

 Prerequisite: COUN 5380, COUN 5382 and 12 additional hours in the program.

 COUN 6100 (3-3-0) Comprehensive Counseling Review

 This course will provide appropriate study materials early in the semester when enrolled in COUN 6393 (Counseling Practicum II).
-Each student will have two semesters to present an appropriate predictive score on the comprehensive exam.
-Students must achieve said score in order to receive credit (CR) for the course.
-Exam may be retaken until the appropriate score is achieved.
-Score will be submitted to the MA Counseling program director.
+Students must achieve the specified score in order to receive credit (CR) for the course, and the exam may be retaken until the appropriate score is achieved.
+The score will be submitted to the M.A.
+Counseling program director.
 Graduation requires a satisfactory score on the comprehensive exam.

 COUN 6380 (3-3-0) Career Counseling and Lifestyle Development

 A study of theories of vocational choice, the process of career and lifestyle decision making and sources of occupational information including use of the Internet.
 Fall, Spring, Online.

 An introduction to the nature of current drugs of choice and how they are being abused.
 A survey of the addictive and compulsive behavior patterns associated with alcohol/drug abuse, eating disorders, compulsive sexual behaviors, and compulsive gambling practices.
 An in-depth study of treatment for addictive disorders will be included.
 Spring, alternating Summers, Online.